 It's more common than you'd think.
 You accept the role, the company gives you a start date, and somewhere in the chaos of visa applications, school research, and packing decisions, the housing timeline doesn't quite line up.
 Your permanent condo isn't available until six weeks after you land.
 Or you want to get a feel for neighbourhoods before committing to a two-year lease.
-Or your shipment is delayed and moving into an unfurnished apartment with three kids and two suitcases isn't an option.
+Or your shipment is delayed and moving into an unfurnished apartment isn't an option.

 Whatever the reason, you need somewhere to land first — and Singapore has good options if you know where to look.
-The key is treating short-term housing not as a problem to solve at the last minute, but as a deliberate phase of your move with its own planning requirements.
+The key is treating short-term housing as a deliberate phase of your move with its own planning requirements, not a problem to solve at the last minute.

 How long is "short-term"?